 Showing Collections: 161 - 180 of 220

-Abstract O'Neil was an instructor in business economics and statistics At Northwestern, while working on his doctorate.
-In 1956 he returned to Northwestern from North Carolina as associate professor of business administration.
-He held this position until 1958 when he was promoted to full professor.
-In 1963 his title was changed to professor of finance.
-O'Neil also held several administrative positions at Northwestern, including assistant dean of the School of Commerce and coordinator for the...
+Abstract John T. O'Neil became an instructor in business economics and statistics at Northwestern University, while working on his doctorate.
+In 1956 he returned to Northwestern as associate professor of business administration, becoming professor of finance in 1963.
+O'Neil also held several administrative positions at Northwestern, including assistant dean of the School of Commerce, and coordinator for the quantitative controls in business program.
+The John T. O'Neil Papers are arranged in seven main...

 Abstract The Arrand Parsons papers fill six and one-half boxes and span the period 1942-1988.
 They are arranged in two major categories: correspondence and teaching and professional files.
 Included as well are a few folders of biographical materials and one of publications.